 It’s a long, uphill suburban walk out of León with not much to see.
-Out of León, it doesn’t get any better, the walk is alongside the N-120 highway, so there is a constant flow of high-speed (anything above the speed of a human walking) traffic.
+Out of León, it doesn’t get any better, the walk is alongside the N-120 highway, so there is a constant flow of high-speed traffic.
 It was important for me on days like this to remind myself that the Camino is not a sightseeing tour but a pilgrimage.
 And pilgrimage should help us find contentment and joy in all aspects of life.

 Fully out of the city, the Camino turns into a normal Meseta trek again…high temperatures, not much shade, and lots of solo time.

-If you look closely at today’s Featured Image (inserted above for your convenience) you will see mountains on the distant horizon, to the left of the church steeple.
+If you look closely at the pic above you will see mountains on the distant horizon, to the left of the church steeple.
 There are mountains in my near future!

 The focal point of the picture, however, is the Puente de Órbigo leading into Hospital de Órbigo.
 This was my “off-stage” destination after my 21-mile walk.